On the trivializability of rank-one cocycles with an invariant field of projective measures: Superrigidity for complex cocycles

 \section{Superrigidity for complex cocycles}

 In this section we will focus our attention on the superrigidity statement in the complex case.
 We will see that the proof is identical to the one given in Section \ref{sec:real:case} if the pair $(\mathbf{H},\kappa)$ is compatible with the group $\textup{SU}(n,1)$.
 If the pair is not compatible, then the algebraic representability leads to a boundary map in the sense of \cite[Definition 2.9]{moraschini:savini:2}.
-Since the slices of such boundary map are Zariski dense and chain preserving, we can apply the same strategy of the proof of \cite[Theorem 2]{SS21} to conclude.
+Since the slices of such boundary map are Zariski dense and chain preserving, we can apply the same strategy of the proof of \cite[Theorem 2]{SS21} to get the desired trivialization for the starting cocycle.

 We start by fixing the following